 If you complete the module successfully, you should be able to:

-- Numeracy and active quantitative problem solving and decision making skills (including data analysis, interpretation and extrapolation)
+- demonstrate numeracy and active quantitative problem solving and decision making skills (including data analysis, interpretation and extrapolation).

-- The ability to interpret information based on scientific analysis
+- have the ability to interpret information based on scientific analysis.

-- Time management skills (including effective self-management in terms of time, planning and behaviour, motivation, self-starting, individual initiative and enterprise)
+- demonstrate time management skills (including effective self-management in terms of time, planning and behaviour, motivation, self-starting, individual initiative and enterprise).